SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 * image.repository - Provide the details of your [Application Router](../3-build-your-docker-images/) Docker Image like \<username\>/susaas-router if your Image is stored in Docker Hub or ghcr.io/\<namespace\>/susaas-router in case of GitHub.
 For other Container Registries, please check the respective provider documentation.

-* image.tag - Provide a different tag, if you do not want to use the latest image (default).

 **srv**

-* image.repository - Provide the details of your [Backend Service](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-srv if your Image is stored in Docker Hub or ghcr.io/\<namespace\>/susaas-src in case of GitHub.
-For other Container Registries, please check the respective provider documentation.
+* image.repository - Provide the details of your [Backend Service](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-srv.

-* image.tag - Provide a different tag, if you do not want to use the latest image.

 **api**

-* image.repository - Provide the details of your [API Service](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-api if your Image is stored in Docker Hub or ghcr.io/\<namespace\>/susaas-api in case of GitHub.
-For other Container Registries, please check the respective provider documentation.
+* image.repository - Provide the details of your [API Service](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-api

-* image.tag - Provide a different tag, if you do not want to use the latest image (default).

-* apim - For now, do not provide any values for this section and keep the integration Disabled.
-The integration of SAP API Management will be explained as part of the **Advanced Version** ([click here](../../3-advanced/8-integrate-sap-api-management/README.md)).

 **broker**

-* image.repository - Provide the details of your [API Service Broker](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-broker if your Image is stored in Docker Hub or ghcr.io/\<namespace\>/susaas-broker in case of GitHub.
-For other Container Registries, please check the respective provider documentation.
+* image.repository - Provide the details of your [API Service Broker](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-broker.

-* image.tag - Provide a different tag, if you do not want to use the latest image (default).

 * config.serviceId + planId(s) - You can provide unique GUIDs (e.g., 332e966f-a1ab-a2ab-a3ab-b9facec65bad) for your service plans and the broker instance itself.
 If you do not provide any GUIDs, they will be auto-generated by Helm upon deployment!

-    > **Warning** - While auto-generating the GUIDs is fine for testing purposes, in a productive scenario those GUIDs must remain constant after first deployment.
+    > **Important** - While auto-generating the GUIDs is fine for testing purposes, in a productive scenario those GUIDs must remain constant after first deployment.
 Therefore, we recommend to generate GUIDs upfront using your command line or available generators and providing them right here.
+You can run the following script, which will generate new GUIDs as part of the */code/broker/catalog.json* file which can be used for this requirement.<br>
+    > ```npx --yes -p @sap/sbf gen-catalog-ids ../../code/broker/catalog.json ```

 **hana_deployer**

-* image.repository - Provide the details of your [HDI Container Deployer](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-db-com if your Image is stored in Docker Hub or ghcr.io/\<namespace\>/susaas-db-com in case of GitHub.
-For other Container Registries, please check the respective provider documentation.
+* image.repository - Provide the details of your [HDI Container Deployer](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-db-com.

-* image.tag - Provide a different tag, if you do not want to use the latest image (default).

 **html5_apps_deployer**

-* image.repository - Provide the details of your [HTML5 Apps Deployer](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-html5-deployer if your Image is stored in Docker Hub or ghcr.io/\<namespace\>/susaas-html5-deployer in case of GitHub.
-For other Container Registries, please check the respective provider documentation.
+* image.repository - Provide the details of your [HTML5 Apps Deployer](../3-build-your-docker-images/) Docker Image repository like \<username\>/susaas-html5-deployer.

-* image.tag - Provide a different tag, if you do not want to use the latest image (default).

-**destination**

-* parameters.init_data.instance.destinations
-  > **Hint** - Feel free to update the SAPUI5 version used by the **ui5** destination.

 3.3.
 Before running the respective **Helm** commands to generate the Kubernetes resource definitions, please configure the **redirect-uris** of you *xs-security.json* ([click here](../../../deploy/kyma/charts/sustainable-saas/xs-security.json)).
 In the **oauth2-configuration** section, please provide your default Cluster Domain or your Custom Domain (if configured).
 Keep the **localhost** redirects for local testing purposes.